Fundamentals of Central Banking and Monetary Policy

 • Module IV: Money creation & framework of monetary policy

 • Module V: Monetary policy: models & transmission

 In order to ensure the best possible outreach, the course will be delivered through e-learning.
 Through a multiple-instructional setting, the goal is to achieve the learning objectives by means of learning technologies that match personal learning styles and by the inclusion of non-linear learning that aims at the development of just-in-time skills of adult learners.
 At the same time, in order to allow participants maximum flexibility of scheduling, the learning will be conducted in an asynchronous manner.
 Using a state-of-the-art training architecture, UNITAR will combine self-learning with assessments and online discussions.
 The pedagogy - adapted specifically to professionals in full-time work - will help train participants through various experiences: absorb (read); do (activity); interact (socialize); reflect (relate to one’s own reality).

 This course is targeted to officials of government ministries and agencies directly involved in financial market matters such as central banks, state banks (such as development banks), state representatives of securities exchanges and staff members of financial market-related supervising agencies.
 Private sector participants such as bank and other financial intermediary employees, members of exchanges / broker-dealers, will also benefit from this course.

 A certificate of completion will be issued by UNITAR to all participants who complete the course-related assignments and assessments successfully.
-Course schedule is subject to change.
-Course fee is non-refundable but transferrable to another course or participant and subject to change as per UNITAR's policy on pricing.

 - Public - by registration